Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 How to get to the Invalides Museum

 You can also stay at La Tour Maubourg station on line 8 of the metro or Varennes station on line 13 which are closer to the Invalides itself, but not necessarily to the entrances.
 I recommend that, if you are entering from the south side, you get off at one of these two stations.
-Neither of them will be a problem and don't worry if you don't know how to use the Paris metro yet, because the system is quite intuitive once you understand its line map.
+Neither of them will be a problem and don't worry if you don't know how to use the Paris metro yet, because the system is quite intuitive when you understand its line map.

 Although it is the most important section of the Invalides and specifically, the Army Museum, not the only one you should take into account.
-I recommend that you also, within this museum, do not miss the collection of antique armor and weaponry from both world wars.
+I recommend that you also, within this museum, do not miss the collection of antique armor and weaponry of both world wars.
+This will allow you to see the evolution of all military weapons in France.

 How much time do you need to visit the Invalides museum?